jsilke/flight-delay-prediction/README.md

 ### Data description
 ---
 Data was sourced from a [LHL](https://github.com/lighthouse-labs/mid-term-project-I/blob/master/README.md) database and [descriptions](./Data/descriptions) were provided for each table.
-We used a custom [script](./Scripts/feature_extraction.py) to extract the feature names from these description files.
+We used a custom [script](./Scripts/feature_extraction.py) to extract the feature names from these description files and the raw data can be found [here](./Data/files).
+The rationale behind missing value processing can be reviewed and reproduced by reading and executing the [data_overview](./Exploration/data_overview.ipynb) notebook.